Bazinga5/tic-tac-toe/docs/development-manual.md

 ```

-For every push to master a build to Travis is staged.
-Travis checks the unit tests and then checks the end-to-end tests with Selenium.
-If Travis gives the green light on the tests the GAME?? is deployed on Heroku.
+For every pull request a build to Travis is staged.
+Travis checks the build and unit tests.
+If Travis gives the green light on the tests the code is deployed on Heroku.

 Selenium
 -------------